Joexv/HeadRipper/README.md

 This interactive mode will:

-- Show you only the locations and topics that have viewmodels available in `Saved/`.
+* Show you only the locations and topics that have viewmodels available in `Saved/`.
-- Let you pick a topic, then list all audio items in that topic.
+* Let you pick a topic, then list all audio items in that topic.
-- Save the chosen track to `Saved/Audio/[Location]/[Category]/[Title-Author-Length].mp3`.
+* Save the chosen track to `Saved/Audio/[Location]/[Category]/[Title-Author-Length].mp3`.

-For automation or scripting, you can skip the menus:
+For automation or scripting:

 ```bash
 python Download_Audio.py --location SLEEP --topic-id 41 --container mp3